Pival81/nemo-megasync/README.md

 ## Uninstall

-To uninstall it, get back to the directory cloned from git and do:
+To uninstall it, get back to the directory cloned with git and do:
 ````
 $ sudo make uninstall
 ````